Chock full o'Nuts

 Chock full o'Nuts is an American brand of coffee that originated from a chain of New York City coffee shops.

 Its unusual name derives from the 18 nut shops that founder William Black (c.
-1902 – 1983) established under that banner in the city beginning in 1926.
+1902–1983) established with the brand in the city beginning in 1926.
 When the Great Depression struck, he converted them to lunch counters, serving a cup of coffee and a sandwich for five cents.

-In time, the brand grew popular, being introduced to the consumer market through grocery stores starting in 1953.
-Today, it is owned by coffee giant Massimo Zanetti Beverage Group.
+The brand became popular over the next 27 years and was introduced to the consumer market through grocery stores in 1953.
+It is owned by coffee giant Massimo Zanetti Beverage Group.